Atnia Card Game Rules Document

 Formats / modes and ways to play the game

-• Constructed: 40 total cards, max 2x of each card, 15 card sideboard??
+Build a deck with 40 total cards, max 2x of each card, (and 15 card sideboard??), then play it against other people’s decks.

 Limited format that lacks a name but is the main one rn

 Limited format for 2 players.
-It shares some characteristics with being given a preconstructed deck, but in practice is closer to drafting from a cube (The card pool in fact may be used for cube draft) as you play the game due to channeling + enhanced card selection, without requiring a lengthy setup or draft before playing.
+It shares some characteristics with being given a preconstructed deck, but in practice is closer to drafting from a cube (the card pool in fact may be used for cube draft) as you play the game due to channeling + enhanced card selection, without requiring a lengthy setup or draft before playing.

 The game then begins and is played as normal.